 Preferential voting allows voters to express their preferences between options much better than plurality voting.
 Condorcet methods are preferential voting methods which give results at least as accurate as plurality voting, and generally much more accurate results when more than 2 options are available.
 The tallying method for Condorcet votes is significantly more complex than the tallying method for plurality voting.
 Despite being several centuries old, Condorcet voting has not been used in governments yet (as of 2011).
 Plurality voting simply counts the number of votes each option receives.
 As for Condorcet voting, it works with a table representing the number of preferences expressed for each option over each competing option.
 The tallying method then eliminates the option which loses against all other options, then the option which loses against all other remaining options, and so on… The good news is that with the advent of computers and electronic voting, the tallying method's relative complexity is now irrelevant, so Condorcet voting now has no practical disadvantage in comparison to plurality voting.
 Condorcet voting recently started being used by organizations with well-educated members, including NGOs with medium or large sizes such as the Debian project, KDE e.V. and the Wikimedia Foundation.
 Its use to elect representatives is an easy and quickly achievable improvement in politics which will have a major impact in the quality of governance.
 More public awareness is the only bit missing.

 One pillar of the unprecedented development we witnessed during the previous centuries is the appropriation of means of production: capitalism.
-Market economies better reward innovation and investment, converting selfishness into private wealth.
+Competition between corporations has always been a fundamental element in capitalism.
+Market economies better reward innovation and investment, converting selfishness into wealth.

 I advocate fixing legislation to enable fair competition between corporations.
 The Case against Antitrust Law makes an excellent case in the context of the United States of America.